Butternut Squash Soup Instant Pot Recipe is easy and quick but so flavorful. It's perfect for the fall and your family will ask for seconds!

-- 2 Cups of Butternut Squash - peeled, seeded, and cubed
+- 2 cups Butternut Squash peeled, seeded, and cubed

-- 2 Cups of Sweet Potatoes - peeled and cubed
+- 2 cups Sweet Potatoes peeled and cubed

 - 3 Cups Bone broth or Chicken broth or Vegetable Broth if vegetarian

-- 1 tsp fresh parsley for garnish (optional)
+- 1 teaspoon finely chopped fresh parsley for garnish optional

-- 1 tsp chopped walnuts for garnish (optional)
+- 1 teaspoon pumpkin seeds for garnish optional

 - Press "Saute" setting on Instant Pot.